UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

   * Select the collaborative organization that you want to use for running Ricgraph.
   * Select your wallet.
-  * Select the cloud provide.
+  * Select the cloud provider.
     In the video we use "SURF HPC Cloud volume".
   * Allocate storage, make sure you allocate enough volume.
     In the video we use "100GB".